kruzee07/kruzee07.github.io/README.md

 ### 🔥 Open Source Contributions
-- - None right now
+- - No contributions for the moment

 ### 🕒 Current Repository
 - - This repo contains codes and data used to build my portfolio website